-As a student, you can not use UIS IT services to make defamatory or discriminatory statements, illegally download music/films/pornography, disclose confidential information, violate privacy, or incite or assist in illegal or rule-breaking actions.
+As a student, you should not use UiS IT services to make defamatory or discriminatory statements, illegally download music/films/pornography, disclose confidential information, violate privacy, or incite or assist in illegal or rule-breaking actions.

 You can read more about UiS's IT regulations.